rocky-linux/documentation/docs/guides/web/apache-sites-enabled.md

 ## Add extra directories

 This method uses a couple of additional directories, but they do not currently exist on the system.
-You need to add two directories in */etc/httpd/* called "sites-available" and "sites-enabled".
+You need to add two directories in */etc/httpd/* called "sites-available" and "sites-enabled."

 From the command-line enter: